suapapa/libaccessoryhost/README.md

-# AOAHOP : Android Open Accessory Host on PC
+# libaccessoryhost : Library for Android Open Accessory Host

-under developing...
+> GOAL: Making PC library whick like AndroidAccessory in Arduino.

+** Under developing...
+You may not want clone this yet! **